 Idaville - Burnettsville is a very small town located in the state of Indiana.
 With a population of 2,703 people and just one neighborhood, Idaville - Burnettsville is the 197th largest community in Indiana.

-Idaville - Burnettsville is a blue-collar town, with 48.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Idaville - Burnettsville is generally considered to be a blue-collar town.
+48.04% of the Idaville - Burnettsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Idaville - Burnettsville is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Idaville - Burnettsville who work in sales jobs (8.50%), office and administrative support (8.02%), and management occupations (6.59%).

 Being a small town, Idaville - Burnettsville does not have a public transit system used by locals to get to and from work.

-In terms of college education, Idaville - Burnettsville is nearly on par with the US average for all cities of 21.84%: 18.53% of adults 25 and older in Idaville - Burnettsville have a bachelor's degree or advanced degree.
+The education level of Idaville - Burnettsville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.53% of adults 25 and older in Idaville - Burnettsville have a college degree.

 The per capita income in Idaville - Burnettsville in 2022 was $34,984, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $139,936 for a family of four.
 However, Idaville - Burnettsville contains both very wealthy and poor people as well.